named-data/StateVectorSync/Specification.md

 ## 5. Examples

-In the following examples, if the timestamp is not explicitly mentioned, it is assumed to be some aribitrary time.
+In the following examples, if the timestamp is not explicitly mentioned, it is assumed to be some arbitrary time.

 ### 5.1 State Sync - Example without packet loss